Canardoux/fs-doc/tau/guides/guides_live_streams.md

 ### Parameters for `startPlayerFromStream()`:

-- **codec:** is mandatory.
+- **_codec:_** is mandatory.
 It can be either :
     - `Codec.pcm16` if you want to get your PCM samples with an Int16 coding
     - `Codec.pcmFloat32` if you want to get your PCM samples with a Float32 coding.

-- **sampleRate:** specifies your Sample Rate.
+- **_sampleRate:_** specifies your Sample Rate.
 It can be anything.
-The default value is 16000.
 For example :
     - 8000 is a very low Sample rate
     - 44100 is the Sample Rate used by CD Audio
     - 48000 is a very high quality sample rate

-- **numChannels:** specifies the number of channels you want.
+- **_numChannels:_** specifies the number of channels you want.
 1 for monophony, 2 for stereophony, ...
-The default value is 1.

-- **interleaved:** is a boolean which specifies if you will provide the data to be played as an interleaved stream of Int16, or if you will provide these data as Lists of Float32List (or Lists of Int16List).
+- **_interleaved:_** is a boolean which specifies if you will provide the data to be played as an interleaved stream of Int16, or if you will provide these data as Lists of Float32List (or Lists of Int16List).

-- **bufferSize:** is a not very interesting parameter and is for expert only.
-With this parameter you can specify the size of the internal buffers used by flutter Sound.
-I sugggest that you do not play with this parameter and keep its default value which is actually 8192.
-This default value is probably too high, and I will try to downgrade it in the future,
+- **_bufferSize:_** is the size of the internal and external buffers.
+It can be anything, but results are better with a power of two (or at least a multiple of 128) and greater than 512.
+1024 is a good number.

+- **_onBufferUnderlow:_** is a callback to be fired when the internal buffers become low.
+This parameter is optional.

 {: .warning}
 It is really important that you specify the Codec parameter, the sampleRate, the numChannels parameter and the `interleaved` boolean.
 Do not relay on the default values.